TABLE OF CONTENTS

 b.
 National Office (NO).
 The Director of DEEOIC has final authority to manage and administer the program.
 With the exception of the FAB Chief, who reports directly to the Director, the Deputy Director supervises the DEEOIC Branch Chiefs and serves as the Acting Director in the Director's absence.
 Under the immediate jurisdiction of the Director and Deputy Director are the:

 (1) Policy Branch.
-Personnel in the Policy Branch consist of the Policy, Regulations and Procedures Unit (PRPU), Secondary Claims Examiner (CE2) Unit, and the Medical, Health & Science Unit (MHSU).
+Personnel in the Policy Branch consist of the Policy, Regulations and Procedures Units (PRPU), Secondary Claims Examiner (CE2) Unit, Medical Bill Processing Unit, and the Medical, Health & Science Unit (MHSU).

-(a) The Policy, Regulations and Procedures Unit (PRPU) develops program policies and procedures to carry out the functions of the DEEOIC.
+(a) The Policy, Regulations and Procedures Units (PRPU) develop program policies and procedures to carry out the functions of the DEEOIC.
 In particular, PRPU staff:

 (i) Prepare and maintain the program’s Procedure Manual and issue program Bulletins or Circulars, which entail significant coordination with the Office of the Solicitor for the Department of Labor, especially with regard to statutory and regulatory changes;